-As of 4 May, virtual reality is coming to the Antique Theatre in Orange.
-The historic monument will be digitally reconstituted, providing visitors with a 360° virtual tour via virtual reality headsets.
-After a guided tour of the theatre, visitors will be invited to immerse themselves in the heart of Roman antiquity, providing them with an intense immersive experience.
-Taken back to the first century BCE, you will be able to see the construction of the theatre, from the founding of the town of Arausio to its inauguration.
+Virtual reality is coming to the Antique Theatre in Orange.
+The historic monument have been digitally reconstituted, providing visitors with a 360° virtual tour via virtual reality headsets.
+You are invited to immerse in the heart of Roman antiquity, providing with an intense immersive experience.
+Taken back to the first century BCE, you can see the construction of the theatre, from the founding of the town of Arausio to its inauguration.

 Discovering cultural heritage from a new perspective